david-torres/flask-quickstart-minimal/README.md

 # Add routes and views

 Create routes in controllers.py.
-Add corresponding views copying the contents of _blank.html as a base.
+Add views by copying the contents of _blank.html as a base.